-Learn SEO in 2021: SEO (search engine optimization) is a process to attract organic traffic or visitors to your website or website by making it available in the main search results for a particular keyword searched by the user.
+Learn SEO: SEO (search engine optimization) is a process to attract organic traffic or visitors to your website or website by making it available in the main search results for a particular keyword searched by the user.

 Reading time: 17 minutes 15 seconds

 In the current era, websites are at the level of need.
-Creating a website to do is an easy task in itself, and it is even more comfortable if you do it in WordPress.
+Creating a website is easy, and it is even more comfortable if you do it in WordPress.
 What else do you need besides designing and configuring your website?
 The answer is search engine optimization.
-You must be thinking what is SEO?
+You must be thinking, what is SEO?

-Search engine optimization (SEO) is the most important thing, or an essential requirement for website ranking can be said.
-Hearing this, you might consider it the hardest part.
+Search engine optimization (SEO) is the most important or essential requirement for website ranking.
+Hearing this is the hardest part.
 But the answer is no. If you have the right guide, then nothing is impossible in this world.

 What do you think is better to jump directly to real-world SEO techniques to skip native ones?
 Beginners in a hurry to achieve it can leave it.
-But you never know what step you are missing and how much it matters.
+But you never know what step you will miss and how much it matters.

-Imagine what you would have done in your preprimary class on the first day of school, they gave you to write an essay.
-Of course, you cannot write a single letter because it is not transparent about its basic concepts or has studied A, B, C, D. Now you understand how important the basic concepts are.
+Imagine what you would have done in your preprimary class on the first day of school they gave you to write an essay.
+Of course, you cannot write a single letter because it needs to be more transparent about its basic concepts or has studied A B D. Now you understand how important the basic concepts are.

-Similarly, the basics of SEO have the same importance, as do advanced SEO techniques.
+Similarly, the basics of SEO have the same importance as advanced SEO techniques.
 The basics of SEO include:

-- Know your audience: for best results, you must know your target audience.
-Whether you want to target people from the USA.
-UU., United Kingdom, India or anywhere in the world.
+- Know your audience: You must know your target audience for the best results, whether you want to target people from the USA.
+UU.
+United Kingdom, India or anywhere in the world.

-- Know your competition: keep track of your competition, what they are doing and what they are offering.
+- Know your competition: keep track of your competition and what they are doing and offering.
 Winners are those who never underestimate their competitors.

 - Keyword research: Make a list of the most searched keywords and try to use them 4 to 8 times in your content based on the length of the content.
 You can use several keyword research tools available online.

 - Site structure: this means how your website looks.
 It should look attractive and organized.
 In addition, it should be easy to navigate.
-Almost every page of your website must be linked to one or more web pages on your site and must be created by considering yourself as a user.
+Almost every page of your website must be linked to one or more web pages and created by considering yourself as a user.

 - Title: a catchy and catchy title of a minimum of 75 characters and a maximum of 55 characters; Do not exceed the threshold to achieve a better CTR (click rate).

 - Meta description: gives reasonable meaning in approximately 150 to 140 characters.
-If your meta description is good, the probability of appearing in prominent fragments increases.
+The probability of appearing in prominent fragments increases if your meta description is good.

 Example: <meta name = “description” content = “your description here” />

-- URL structure : use concise and descriptive URLs to make it as simple as possible, which makes them easy to use.
+- URL structure: use concise and descriptive URLs to make them as simple as possible, which makes them easy to use.

 - Canonical URL: used to indicate to the search engine that the master URL of a page is represented by a specific URL so that duplication of the content does not cause problems.

-- Content optimization: Create content so that users stay on your website for a longer time.
+- Content optimization: Create content so that users stay on your website for longer.
 Try to explain in simple and short words.
-Add compressed images (for example, compress images of 120 kb to 50 kb or less) so your website takes less time to load.
+Add compressed images (for example, compress images of 120 kb to 50 kb or less), so your website takes less time to load.

 - The site must be suitable for mobile devices (responsive): most Internet users use their mobile phones to perform searches.
 Your website must be suitable for mobile devices.
-That is, it must be adjusted according to the size of the mobile screen.
+That is, it must be adjusted according to the mobile screen size.
 You can view your website compatible with mobile devices or not through Google Pagespeed Insights.

 - Stay away from Black Hat SEO: this is a risky technique in the short term and is more likely to get into trouble.
-You must stay away from Black Hat SEO.
+It would help if you stayed away from Black Hat SEO.

-- Time – Monitor your website at the moment – you probably don’t know that your SEO campaign is valid or not, which can generate your site more leads and more sales.
+- Time – Monitor your website now – you probably don’t know whether your SEO campaign is valid, which can generate more leads and sales for your site.
 For all these things, you should continue to measure your results from time to time.

 - Active in social networks: social media marketing is the best way to reach your customers and know their interests.

 Before reading more about search engine optimization, they should understand the basic SEO terminology, which helps them better understand the meaning of SEO.
-SEO consists of more than 200 essential words, the most common of which are below the search engine optimization terms.
+SEO consists of more than 200 essential words, most commonly below the search engine optimization terms.

-- Redirection 301: This is a permanent server redirection from your previous URL to the new URL without error “No”.
-Redirection 301 is a way of telling the search engine that the URL of the web page URL has changed.
+- Redirection 301: This is a permanent server redirection from your previous URL to the new URL without the error “No.” Redirection 301 is a way of telling the search engine that the URL of the web page URL has changed.

 - Alt Tag: This is a feature of the HTML image tag.
-The Alt tag is the text that is displayed when an image takes time or does not load.
+The Alt tag is the text displayed when an image takes time or does not load.

-- Anchor text: this is the text to which the second page is linked.
+- Anchor text is the text to which the second page is linked.
 In simple words, it is a text that works as a link to another page.

-- Black Hat SEO: This is an unethical or inappropriate SEO technique that goes against Google’s guidelines.
+- Black Hat SEO: This unethical or inappropriate SEO technique goes against Google’s guidelines.

 - CTR ( click rate ): is the relationship between the number of clicks and the number of users who visited the particular web page to which that link exists.